 If you like to take videos or pictures of illuminated monuments, I recommend that at nightfall you go to the surroundings of the Empire State because since 2018, every hour on the hour a brief spectacle of lights, color and flashes that will leave you speechless.

-When to enjoy the Empire State's most special illumination
+When to enjoy the most special lighting at the Empire State Building

 More special themed lighting takes place to commemorate special occasions throughout the year.
 The calendar and motifs may vary, but there are annual dates that are repeated, such as: